INSRapperswil/green-path-optimizer/README.md

 #### Efficiency Indication

 Efficiency indication is a critical aspect of this project.
-To be able to collaborate on this project one should have a basic understanding of how the energy efficiency data collection is implemented conceptionally.

 The following efficiency indicators where introduced:

 - **Hop Efficiency Indicator (HEI):** Is an arbitrary number indicating the efficiency of a hop.
 There can be several HEI values at the same time, which cover different aspects of a hop's energy efficiency.